vkris83/HiFi_ESD_PC/README.md

 # HiFi_ESD_PC
 High Fidelity Energy Storage Dispatch in Production Costing Model

-This code was co-developed by Dr. Trishna Das and Dr. Venkat Krishnan (http://www.ece.iastate.edu/~vkrish/index.html), during our research work at Iowa State University.
+This MATLAB code was co-developed by Dr. Trishna Das and Dr. Venkat Krishnan (http://www.ece.iastate.edu/~vkrish/index.html), during our research work at Iowa State University.
 We worked under the guidance of professor James D. McCalley.
 Dr. Venkat Krishnan currently works at National Renewable Energy Laboratory (http://www.nrel.gov/analysis/staff/venkat_krishnan.html).

 This is a production costing (PC) program integrated with energy storage dispatch model.
 The master branch contains the codes and data for performing A 2-DAY (48 HOUR) PRODUCTION COSTING SIMULATION.
 The master branch also contains many folders with various versions of the basic PC code, which can be used to perform many other analysis.
 They include: